 After the parties submitted their respective position papers, the Secretary of Labor rendered the Decision on January 15, 2008 ruling that the Union’s members were impliedly terminated from employment as a result of the Merger Agreement.
 The Secretary of Labor found that the merger resulted in new contracts and a new employer for the Union’s members.
 The new contracts allegedly required the employees’ consent; otherwise, there was no employment contract to speak of.
 Thus, the Secretary of Labor awarded the Union separation pay under the Collective Bargaining Agreement.

-Unocal Philippines filed before the Court of Appeals a Petition for Review questioning the Secretary of Labor’s Decision.
+Unocal Philippines filed before the Court of Appeals a Petition for Review questioning the Decision of the Secretary of Labor.

 In the Decision dated July 23, 2009, the Court of Appeals granted the appeal of Unocal Philippines and reversed the Decision of the Secretary of Labor.